neilgee/jeniscores/README.md

 ##Description

 Hi.
-I'm a starter theme called Jeniscores, I am a mash of Genesis Sample Theme and Underscores, I can be used as a parent or you can make a child theme from me
+I'm a starter theme called **Jeniscores**, I am a mash of Genesis Sample Theme and Underscores, I can be used as a parent or you can make a child theme from me

 ##Installation